 My love of music fed and dovetailed with another passion of mine – running.

 I started running (and I continue to run) for a bunch of reasons.
 One of these is vanity.
 I pick up weight easily – If my childhood metabolism was a Porsche, my adult metabolism is a shopping trolley with a dodgy wheel, so I try to stay active.
 The obvious reason is health.
 I was brought up by hard-drinking parents in a time when personal health wasn’t a big priority to most people.
-Unfortunately, I wasn’t smart enough to realize that I didn’t have to imitate the behaviour of my parents.
+Unfortunately, I wasn’t smart enough to realize that I didn’t have to imitate the behaviour of my parents (we only see so far, and we all have our daddy’s eyes).
 As a result, the first half of my life was heavily affected by booze.
 I was a pack-a-day smoker and reasonably heavy drinker for most of my young adult life.
 I mistakenly thought that running was the antidote to unhealthy living.
 On its own, it probably isn’t but hey, I kept trying.

 For years, before tiny iPods and Bluetooth earphones were available, I would strap a clunky Walkman to my arm and set off running with one of my mixed tapes blaring into my ears.